commonprefix/payment-system-docs/docs/flow/steps.md

 `BookStep::forEachOffer`[^bookstep-foreachoffer] iterates through available liquidity sources (order book offers and AMM offers) in quality order, calling a provided callback for each valid offer until the payment requirements are satisfied.

 Given a callback function and the previous step's debt direction, this function:
-1. Calculates transfer fees that apply to offers in this book (based on input/output issuers and previous step's debt direction)
+1. Calculates transfer rates: input rate applies when the previous step redeems; output rate applies when ownerPaysTransferFee_ is set (true for offer crossings, checks and bridges)
 2. Iterates through order book offers sorted by quality (best prices first)
 3. Generates AMM offers when available and compares their quality with CLOB offers (skips AMM if domain filtering is active)
 4. For each offer, performs asset-specific validation: